0

 Titanium (Ti), Chromium (Cr), TiAl, CrAl alloys

-Hardness, thermal stability, excellent adhesion
+Hardness, thermal/chemical stability, excellent adhesion

 Electronic Components